Broad Curriculum Program | Florence, Italy

 Study Center

 The FSU Florence Program is housed in a newly restored sixteenth-century Renaissance palace and is located in the heart of the historical downtown of the city.
 It is a short walk from the Ponte Vecchio, the Uffizi Gallery, and Piazza della Signoria.
 FSU Florence features an atrium with a café, an extensive library in the former courtyard, interior & exterior student lounges, classrooms, state-of-the-art fashion and media labs, as well as a Tuscan-style tasting & learning kitchen.
-24/7 on-site security ensures student safety is the top priority.
+24/7 on-site staffing ensures student safety is the top priority.

 Click here to learn more about FSU Florence